Piano Sonata No. 1 (Rachmaninoff): Reception

 Rachmaninoff played early versions of the piece to Oskar von Riesemann (who later became his biographer), who did not like it.
 Konstantin Igumnov expressed interest upon first hearing it in Moscow, and following his suggestion Rachmaninoff cut about 110 bars.

 The sonata had a mediocre evaluation after Igumnov's premiere in Moscow.
 Nikolai Rimsky-Korsakov had died several months previously, and the burden of heading Russian classical music had fallen on this all-Rachmaninoff programme of October 17, 1908.
 Although the concert, which also included Rachmaninoff's Variations on a Theme of Chopin (Op.
 22, 1903), was "filled to overflowing", one critic called the sonata dry and repetitive, however redeeming the interesting details and innovative structures were.

 Lee-Ann Nelson, via her 2006 dissertation, noted that Rachmaninoff's revisions are always cuts, with the material simply excised and discarded.
 The hypothesis is that the frequency of negative responses to many of his pieces, not just the response to the first symphony, led to a deep insecurity, particularly with regard to length.
 The musicologists Efstratiou and Martyn argued against, for instance, the cuts made to the second sonata on a formal basis.
 Unlike other pieces, such as the second piano sonata and the fourth piano concerto, no uncut version of this piece is currently known to be extant.

 Today the sonata remains less well-known than Rachmaninoff's second sonata, and is not as frequently performed or recorded.
 Champions of the work tend to be pianists renowned for their large repertoire.
-It has been recorded by Eteri Andjaparidze, Vladimir Ashkenazy, Boris Berezovsky, İdil Biret, Sergio Fiorentino, Leslie Howard, Ruth Laredo, Valentina Lisitsa, Nikolai Lugansky, Olli Mustonen, John Ogdon, Michael Ponti, Santiago Rodriguez, Alexander Romanovsky, Howard Shelley, Daniil Trifonov, Xiayin Wang, Rustem Hayroudinoff, Alexis Weissenberg and Steven Osborne.
+It has been recorded by Eteri Andjaparidze, Vladimir Ashkenazy, Boris Berezovsky, İdil Biret, Sergio Fiorentino, Leslie Howard, Ruth Laredo, Zlata Chochieva, Valentina Lisitsa, Nikolai Lugansky, Olli Mustonen, Robert Silverman, John Ogdon, Michael Ponti, Santiago Rodriguez, Alexander Romanovsky, Howard Shelley, Daniil Trifonov, Xiayin Wang, Rustem Hayroudinoff, Alexis Weissenberg and Steven Osborne.
 Lugansky performs the piece regularly.